cab-1729/Mine-Youtube-Data/README.md

 + .bat files are for quickly handling backup
 + _tests.py_ is for storing the tests.
 + In order to use, it is almost necessary to read the code or open the data shelf using python to understand in what format the data is being stored.
++ All the filtering is done natively, so filtering code is completely private.
+This goes through all the available comments from the playlist, so Youtube servers only get the API key, IP, and playlist id.